-In the Co-Angler Division, Terry Reynolds of Columbus, MS won with three bass going 7.98 pounds.
+In the Co-Angler Division, Tommy Reynolds of Columbus, MS won with three bass going 7.98 pounds.
 He earned a check to put in his pocket for $850.00.

 “We made a long run… All the way to Pratt.
 I caught fish on a buzzbait and a rat today.
 I had my limit by 10:00 and was able to cull a couple times to get what I had but I got to tell you, I didn’t think I would win.
 That’s for sure.”
 Said Reynolds.

 Taking second for the co-anglers, Andrew Gordon, also from Columbus, MS brought in a two bass limit weighing 7.10 pounds.
 He collected $250.00 for the effort.